VBoxTool

 Machines are created.

-A different folder can be used, by defining this in /etc/vboxtool/vboxtool.conf:
+A different backup folder can be used, by defining this in /etc/vboxtool/vboxtool.conf:

 backup_folder=/home/user/vboxbackup